What is a J-1 Visa?

 The J-1 Exchange Visitor Visa is comprised of categories for various types of programs, such as the following: internships, training programs, au pairs, visiting teachers, scholars and physicians, students, and summer work/travel and camp counselor programs for foreign university students.

 Each category of exchange has its own specific requirements and program duration.
 Regardless of the category, or the duration of the exchange experience, all J-1 visas are nonimmigrant visas, and participants of the programs are to return to their native countries upon completion.

 Do I qualify for a J-1 Visa?

-If you are applying in the J-1 Intern program, you must be a currently enrolled student pursuing a degree at a foreign postsecondary accredited academic institution, or a recent graduate (you cannot have graduated more than 12 months prior to program start date) from such an institution.
+If you are applying to the J-1 Intern program, you must be a currently enrolled student pursuing a degree at a foreign post-secondary accredited academic institution, or a recent graduate (you cannot have graduated more than 12 months prior to the program start date) from such an institution.
 Your degree must be in an academic field related to the proposed internship.
 In addition, all interns must possess advanced spoken and written English language proficiency.

 What are the acceptable occupational categories for J-1 visas as an intern or trainee?

 Common occupational categories for J-1 trainee and intern visas are as follows: